THIS DATE IN HISTORY: Sept. 6

 1967: The expansion Los Angeles Kings hold their first practice when they open training camp in Guelph, Ontario.
 The Kings train in Guelph for two seasons before moving to Victoria, British Columbia; they begin holding camp in Los Angeles in 1974.

-1991: On the same day the San Jose Sharks take the ice for the first time, they trade Kerry Toporowski and a draft pick to the Chicago Blackhawks for defenseman Doug Wilson, who brings instant credibility to the new franchise and is soon named captain.
+1991: On the same day the San Jose Sharks take the ice for the first time, the NHL's newest team trades defenseman Kerry Toporowski and a draft pick to the Chicago Blackhawks for defenseman Doug Wilson, who brings instant credibility to the new franchise and is soon named captain.
 Wilson plays two seasons with the Sharks before retiring as a player in 1993.
 He becomes San Jose's general manager in 2003.